lucixia3/veinomics-labelling/README.md

 ## Overview

-**veinomics-label** is a fully automated pipeline for the semantic segmentation and laterality labeling of the cerebral venous system from CT angiography (CTA).
+**veinomics-labelling** is a fully automated pipeline for the semantic segmentation and laterality labeling of the cerebral venous system from CT angiography (CTA).
 The pipeline delineates major dural venous sinuses — including the superior sagittal sinus, transverse-sigmoid complex, internal cerebral veins, vein of Galen, straight sinus, and cortical veins — and assigns each structure a lateralized label using an anatomically grounded geometric model derived from the SSS centerline.
 It additionally identifies the dominant cortical bridging vein (vena cerebri media, VCM) on each hemisphere via skeleton-based geodesic tracing.

 ---